Wednesday 20 August 1941

 |Royal Castle in Warsaw in 1941.
 The Germans have removed the roof to hasten the process of destruction by the elements (Zamek Królewski w Warszawie, red.
 A. Gieysztor, 1972).|

-In the Army Group South Sector, German 11th Army completes the capture of Kherson (Cherson) on the Black Sea.
-The Germans now begin planning their move into the Crimea.
+In the Army Group South Sector, German 11th Army moves close to the capture of Kherson (Cherson) on the Black Sea.
+The Germans already have their eyes on the Crimea further to the south.
+Hitler in particular is worried about the Soviets using the Crimea as a launching point for Red Air Force raids on the Romanian oil fields.
 The Romanian Air Force, assisting the troops attacking Odessa, destroy a Soviet armored train.
 German 17th Army establishes a bridgehead across the Dneipr River at Kremenchuk, Ukraine.

 In a top-secret mission, Soviet NKVD troops under Boris Epov and Aleksandr Petrovsky, sent specially from Moscow on personal orders from Stalin, blow up the Lenin-Dnieproges Dam at Zaporozhye (Zaporizhzhya).
 The resulting water surge kills an estimated 20,000-100,000 Ukrainians.
 The dam had the largest statue of Vladimir Lenin in Ukraine.
 The flow of water temporarily cuts off part of the city of Zaporizhzhya from the advancing Wehrmacht.
 The dam's destruction is filmed, perhaps to prove to Stalin that it had been done as ordered.